GeniusDai/kingpin/examples/quick_start/README.md

 ### Step 2.
 Define you own TPSharedData

 Next we define the data shared between threads.
-Since we didn't got any EXTRA DATA(except the listening socket and mutex) to shared in this simple demo, we just derive from the base class.
+Since on EXTRA DATA(except the listening socket and mutex) to be shared in this simple demo, we just derive from the base class.

 ```
 class SharedData : public ServerTPSharedData {